princeton-computational-imaging/LITL-Optimization/README.md

 ## License

 This software is made available under the GPL v3 licence.
-See the [LICENCE][LICENCE] file for more info.
+See the [LICENCE](LICENCE) file for more info.

 ## Citation(s)